getong/flutter_rust_bridge_tutorial/src/README.md

 If you're a Flutter developer who's not familiar with IOTA or Shimmer, don't worry!

+By exploring IOTA, a Distributed Ledger Technology (DLT), you can expand your knowledge and explore the exciting possibilities of new use cases beyond the limitations of Web 2.0.
+This technology has the potential to revolutionize various industries, such as supply chain management, smart city infrastructure, and digital identity verification.

+IOTA is unique in that it is a permissionless, decentralized system designed to enable secure and feeless exchange of value and data transfer between connected actors.
+Unlike traditional blockchain-based systems, IOTA does not rely on miners to validate transactions.
+Instead, each transaction verifies two previous transactions, creating a web-like network of transactions called the TANGLE.
+This makes IOTA's DLT highly scalable and able to handle large amounts of transactions with zero fees.

-Of course, it's a good idea to take a look at the official websites for IOTA and Shimmer, see below.
-There, you'll find plenty of resources and information to help you get up to speed on the basics of Distributed Ledger Technology and what it is used for.
+Of course, it's a good idea to take a look at the official websites for IOTA and Shimmer (which is the staging network of IOTA), see below.
+There, you'll find plenty of resources and information to help you get up some more information about it and what it is used for.

 But, there's no substitute for hands-on experience, and that's where _IOTA for Flutter_ comes in.
 While the official websites for IOTA and Shimmer provide a great starting point, the best way to truly understand how to use these technologies in your Flutter projects is to give it a try yourself.&#x20;